Turda: Ancient times

-Middle Ages
+Middle Age and Early Modern Era

 The territory changed hands between the Gepids and Langobards multiple times before both were expelled by the Avars.

 After the Hungarian conquest, the kindred Kalocsa settled here.
 Their center was called Tordavár ("castle of Torda"), and another important estate was Tordalaka ("home of Torda") as of 1075.
 The name probably derives from Old Bulgarian *tvьrdъ meaning citadel, fortress.

 Saxons settled in the area in the 12th century.
 Much of the town was destroyed during the Tatar invasion in 1241–1242, however most of its inhabitants survived by hiding in the cave system.
 King Stephen V ensured its quick revival by giving privileges.

-On 8 January, 1288, Ladislaus IV attended the first national assembly in Torda and recruited an army of Transylvanians to repel the Cuman invasion.
+On January 8, 1288, Ladislaus IV attended the first national assembly in Torda and recruited an army of Transylvanians to repel the Cuman invasion.
 He pursued the Cumans back to the border.
 During this time the Hungarians were the absolute majority in the city.
 Numerous meetings were held here afterwards.